-Itsa Shash is a Native American storyteller, poet, and musician descended from Indeh (Apache), Mexica (Aztec), and Xicano Indio peoples.
+Itsa Shash is a Native American storyteller, poet, and musician descended from Indeh (Apache), Nahua, and Chichimeca peoples.
 Raised in southern Colorado, Itsa now resides in Washington state with his partner Mariana Harvey of the Confederated Tribes and Bands of the Yakama Nation.
 Itsa has been bringing social stories and music to schools and social gatherings since he was 4 years old.
-It is a means to preserve culture, empower community, and share wisdom and joy.
+It is a means to celebrate culture, empower community, and share wisdom and joy.

 "My father used to tell me that we have to continue singing and dancing, just as the birds singing in the morning make the world a happier place."